cask/cask/README.md

     $ carton [install]

-This will create a directory called`elpa`, containing all dependencies.
+This will create a directory called `elpa`, containing all dependencies.

+To update package version, run:

+    $ carton update

 ### Local Emacs installation